We have addressed several topics over my recent articles. Issues which were analyzed include:

 - How parents can be awarded unsupervised child visitation

-One point I have stressed through each of these articles is that one should contact an attorney immediately if they feel their child is in some form of danger.
+One point we have stressed through each of these articles is that one should contact an attorney immediately if they feel their child is in some form of danger.
 Counsel can assist a parent with understanding whether they have a basis to change child custody and what the next steps should be.
-Counsel can also assist you in understanding whether the Court may order supervised visits.
-As a Virginia Beach child custody lawyer I have handled many such matters.
-If you have questions about your situation then contact my office today to schedule an initial consultation.
+Counsel can also assist you in understanding whether the court may order supervised visits.
+As a child custody law firm we have handled many such matters.
+If you have questions about your situation, contact our office today to schedule an initial consultation.